Kyangin Township: Demographics

 Kyangin Township is mostly rural with 20.4% of the population (19,209 people) living in the two urban towns of Kyangin and Batye as of 2023.
 The population declined between 2022 and 2023, but saw consistent growth beforehand.
 In 2019 the population of the township was 97,717 people.

 The 2014 census showed the township having a relatively higher median age at 33.7 years of age.
 The township also had a 19.9% electrification rate and nearly 40% of its population using motorbikes to commute to work daily.
 In 1983, the population was less urbanised with only 16.1% of the township living in the then singular town of Kyangin.

 Economy and Transport

 Kyangin township is described as a developing economy with agriculture being its primary industry.
 The township primarily grows rice and legumes- particularly matpe, peanuts, green beans and sesame.
 Mango and onion are additionally significant products of the township.
-The township's agricultural industry relies on exports wile acting as an import-export intermediary between Yangon, Pathein Pyay and Hinthada.
+The township's agricultural industry relies on exports while acting as an import-export intermediary between Yangon, Pathein Pyay and Hinthada.
 The township's location between Hinthada and Pyay allowed the town of Kyangin to become a river port for steamships facilitating trade.
 Furthermore, the village of Petye located eight miles west of Kyangin served as a starting point for a minor mountain pass providing access through the Arakan Mountains into Rakhine State.